 With dogs, ensure they are securely fenced in your own property and cannot get out.
 Ensure your dog is under your control when in public places.

 If you do find an animal or notice one hanging around, take action straight away – don’t just wait and presume it will find its own way home.
 It may be lost or even injured.
-List online on Trade Me and Pets on the Net, check daily to look at the listed lost animals for possible match.
+List online on Trade Me and Pets on the Net, check daily to look at the listed lost animals for a possible match.
 Ask around your neighbourhood to see if it belongs to anyone and put up a flyer advertising the found animal.
 Contact your local vet clinics, SPCA and council (if a dog) to list as found.

 The worst thing you can do is nothing at all.
 Take the necessary steps to reunite the animal with its owner.